yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 The Yggdrasil protocol defines the following base types:

-- `uint64`: Variable-length unsigned 64-bit integer
+- `varu64`: Variable-length unsigned 64-bit integer
+- `vari64`: Variable-length signed 64-bit integer
 - `bytes`: Variable-length byte array
 - `coords`: Variable-length byte array containing coordinates

 #### Unsigned 64-bit integers

-All integers on the wire are treated as `uint64` which, with variable-length encoding, encode into a `bytes` array of at most 10 bytes.
+All integers on the wire are treated as `varu64` which, with variable-length encoding, encode into a `bytes` array of at most 10 bytes.
 This variable-length encoding mechanism ensures that small values will use less bytes on the wire, and that in future, larger integer types can be used if appropriate.